Gaussian multiplicative chaos through the lens of the 2D Gaussian free field: Rooted measures, thick points and typical points

 where the expectation is w.r.t. $\Gamma$.
 Moreover, if $M_\eps(dz)$ converges in the space of finite measures on $D$ as $\eps \to 0$, the same holds with $\eps = 0$ and $\C_0(z,w) = \G_D(z,w)$. \end{lemma}

 Notice that in the other direction, if there is some random measure $M(\Gamma,dz)$ such that for all continuous functionals $F$ on $D\times \mathcal{D}(D)$

 then this uniquely characterizes the rooted measure, but also the measure $M$: indeed, the right hand side does not depend on $M(\Gamma,dz)$ at all.
-We will come back to this in Section \ref{sec:intr}, but for now we just observe the following: if we have tightness in law for $M(\Gamma_\eps,dz)$, then this characterization shows that all subsequential limits have to agree, implying convergence in law.
+We will come back to this in the beginning of Section \ref{sec:intr}, where we state it as Proposition \ref{prop:chr1}.
+For now we just observe the following: if we have tightness in law for $M(\Gamma_\eps,dz)$, then this characterization shows that all subsequential limits have to agree, implying convergence in law.

 Finally let us return to the question of the beginning of the section.
-As almost surely $0 < M(D) < \infty$, the law of $\Gamma^*$ is mutually absolutely continuous with the law of $\Gamma$.
+As almost surely $0 < M(D) < \infty$, the law of $\Gamma^*$ is absolutely continuous w.r.t. the law of $\Gamma$.
 Thus the almost sure properties of the field around a ``typical point'' sampled from $M(dz)$ can be studied by looking at the conditional law of $\P^*$ on $d\Gamma^*$, conditioned on $z$.
 By the above, we know that this is given by the law of $\Gamma + \gamma \G_D(z, \cdot)$.

 We know from Section \ref{sec:prelim} that around a Lebesgue-typical point the circle-average $\Gamma_\eps(z)$ parametrized using $-\log \eps + \log \CR(z,\partial D)$ has the law of a standard Brownian motion.
 It now follows that under $\P^*$, conditioned on $z$, the circle-average has the law of a Brownian motion with drift $- \gamma \log \eps$.
 In particular, whereas for a Lebesgue-typical point $\frac{\Gamma_\eps(z)}{- \log \eps} \to 0$, under $\P^*$ almost surely $\frac{\Gamma^*_\eps(z)}{- \log \eps} \to \gamma$ as $\eps \to 0$.
 Such points are called $\gamma-$thick points, and more generally if the above limit is equal to $a$, they are called $a-$thick points.
 We thus conclude that: